fairinternal/composable-llm/README.md

 - investigate the small weird stuff on the attention map: it seems that there should be a different circuit hidden for a special position.
 - if we do a mix parity and binary, maybe we will force more to have the circuit we want
 - if we reduce the position embedding dimension, maybe we will have a cleaner structure appearing in the position embedding, that allows to find a rule for substraction, rather than memorize all substraction.
+- reuse Wes code (or submitit) to save the codebase before running a script, to avoid that changes to the codebase modify runs that are pending but have not started to run.
+Look also at wandb and hydra.

 ## Objective